hanfann/hanfann.github.io/_pages/about.md

   - /about.html
 ---

-👨‍🎓 I recently graduated from the National University of Singapore, where I majored in Economics
+👨‍🎓 I recently graduated from National University of Singapore, where I majored in Economics

 💻 I previously interned in product-related roles at tech/tech-oriented companies such as **Grab** and **Jane Street**